dheyay/meaDash/README.md

 ### Setup and Execution Scripts

-To set up a Python virtual environment and install the required dependencies, you can use the following scripts:
+To set up a Python virtual environment and install the required dependencies, you can use the following scripts (in the scripts directory):

 - `setup.sh` (for Unix-based systems) or `setup.bat` (for Windows systems): These scripts create a virtual environment and install the necessary packages using `pip`.
 You can modify these scripts to add any additional setup steps or customize the environment.